-We did a round up of eco-friendly play dough a while back, which was great fun.
-But we never really touched on other art supplies that are lurking in our cabinets.
-I’ll admit I have my fair share of the good old traditional stuff like Crayola crayons, and markers.
-But when it comes to paint I was a little more leery of what was in them and whether rinsing that stuff down the sink was bad for the environment.
+We did a round-up of eco-friendly play dough a while back, which was great fun.
+But we never touched on other art supplies lurking in our cabinets.
+So I decided to try out Eco-Kids Art which offers a wide array of natural art supplies.
+I’ll admit I have my fair share of the good old traditional stuff like Crayola crayons and markers.
+But I have become leery of what was in them and whether rinsing that stuff down the sink was bad for the environment.

-The paints are made with with natural ingredients like plant, fruit and vegetable extracts from beets, spinach, paprika, carrots, purple sweet potato, red cabbage, blueberries and tomato.
-All the colors come in a power form so you can control how intense the color is.
-You can do something simple like water color or change the paint/water ratio and use a thicker paint.
-We experimented with a few variations and the colors all look pretty fabulous.
-They dry lighter in color but the fun part is doing the actual painting (if you ask me).
+The Eco-Kids paints are made with natural ingredients like plants, fruit, and vegetable extracts from beets, spinach, paprika, carrots, purple sweet potato, red cabbage, blueberries, and tomato.
+All the colors come in powder form, so you can control how intense the color is.
+You can do something simple like watercolor or change the paint/water ratio and use thicker paint.
+We experimented with a few variations, and the colors all look pretty fabulous.
+They dry lighter in color, but the fun part is doing the actual painting (if you ask me).

-The Eco-Kids Colored Pencils come in a variety of pretty colors and are made with recycled newspaper along with wax and natural mineral dyes.
-Two pencils are “rainbow” too so they are fun to experiment with.
-My son is really into learning to write and these have been a fun way to encourage that skill.
-The Eco-Kids art supplies would make great Easter gifts for he kiddies.
-Speaking of Easter…
+Next, we tried the Eco-Kids Beeswax Crayons.
+They come in various pretty colors and are made with recycled newspaper, wax, and natural mineral dyes.
+My son is really into learning to write; these have been a fun way to encourage that skill.

-Eco-Kids has a great eco-friendly Easter Egg Coloring Kit!
+Lastly, we dyed some eggs with an eco-friendly Easter Egg Coloring Kit!
 Finally!
 A kit for the rest of us who don’t feel like making our own.
-The kit comes with 5 colors made from purple sweet potato, paprika, beta carotene, red cabbage and blueberries.
-There is enough dye to color your eggs (twice if need be!) and the kit comes with 2 soy crayons for decorating.
+The kit comes in 5 colors made from purple sweet potato, paprika, beta carotene, red cabbage, and blueberries.
+There is enough dye to color your eggs (twice if need be!), and the kit comes with two soy crayons for decorating.
 So great!
-I’d love to say that I spent time steeping vegetables and straining juices to make my own safe egg coloring but I just haven’t done it.
-With a 4 year old, a baby and work, I can barely get dinner ready.
-I’ve been waiting for a safe kit to come on the market and my prayers have been answered!
+I’d love to say that I spent time steeping vegetables and straining juices to make my own safe egg coloring, but I just haven’t done it.
+I can barely get dinner ready with a 4-year-old, a baby, and work.
+I’ve been waiting for a safety kit to come on the market, and my prayers have been answered!

 Subscribe to Dear SafeMama.